caryoscelus/heavy-bright-sun-wip/chapters/015-chapter-fifteenth.md

 — Ah yeah, your business.
 Maybe it's finally time to talk about it?

 — Maybe, maybe.
-Perhaps we should start with the local news though.
+Perhaps we should start with the local media though.

-— News, huh?
+— Media, huh?
 Does it have anything to do with Blue?

 — Oh yeah.
 I'm wondering if it already hit the news.

 — Okay, let me see...

-Sasha turned to a laptop sitting on her knees and started typing.
+Sasha turned to a laptop sitting comfortably on her lap and started typing.
 Tap-tap...
 Tap-tap..
 Sounds of keyboard reminded me of something, but then Sasha interrupted.

 — Hmm, Andrey Portnov.. was found strangled to death in a hotel number, that's it?

-For some reason these words that were but a translation of some news article finally made me realize that my vengeance was really over.
+For some reason these words that were but a translation of some apathetic, written without even pretense of human sympathy, article finally made me realize that my vengeance was really over.
 I took a deep breath and calmed myself.

 — They sure are fast.
 I'd think they wouldn't announce it today.

 — Well, they haven't, yet.
 I'm just reading insider news channel.
-I'm a journalist, in the end.
+I'm *journalist*, in the end.

 — Ah yeah..
 Information leaks, — i paused, — So, now you know.
 I contracted Blue to kill that guy.
-But before i continue i need another cup of tea.
+But before i continue i need another cup of some caffeinated beverage.

     ***